Tue January 15, 2013

 SECRETARY LEON PANETTA: We have to continue the effort to go after al-Qaida, where it decides to locate.
 There's an al-Qaida presence in Syria that concerns us, and there is the AQIM version of al-Qaida in Mali.

 TEMPLE-RASTON: AQIM, that's al-Qaida in the Islamic Maghreb, and it may be leading the fight in Mali today, but it's unlikely to restrict itself to the conflict there.
 U.S. intelligence officials now consider AQIM the best armed and fastest-growing al-Qaida franchise in the world.
 Over the past decade, the group has earned literally tens of millions of dollars, kidnapping westerners and collecting ransoms for their return.
 When weapons started flowing out of Libya after the fall of Moammar Gadhafi, AQIM used its money to buy them and stockpiled them.
 Then the group did one more thing.

 J. PETER PHAM: It's also gotten itself very much grafted into the social network of northern Mali.

-TEMPLE-RASTON: J. Peter Pham is the director of Africa Center at the Atlantic Council.
+TEMPLE-RASTON: J. Peter Pham is the director of the Africa Center at the Atlantic Council.

-PHAM: Its fighters have married into local tribes and it's used local people for its operations and gain a good knowledge of the terrain and the people.
+PHAM: Its fighters have married into local tribes and it's used local people for its operations and gained a good knowledge of the terrain and the people.